-If the number of vessels available in the short-term or spot LNG carrier charter market continues to expand and results in reduced opportunities to secure multi-year charters for our vessels, our revenues and cash flows may become more volatile and may decline following expiration or early termination of our current charter arrangements.
+If the number of vessels available in the short-term or spot LNG carrier market continues to expand and results in reduced opportunities to secure multi-year charters for our vessels, our revenues and cash flows may become more volatile and may decline following expiration or early termination of our current charter arrangements.

-Most shipping requirements for new LNG projects continue to be secured on a multi-year basis, though the level of spot voyages and short-term time charters of less than 12 months in duration has grown in the past few years.
-If the number of vessels available in the short-term or spot charter market continues to expand and results in reduced opportunities to secure multi-year charters for our vessels, we may only be able to enter into short-term time charters upon expiration or early termination of our current charters.
-As a result, our revenues and cash flows may become more volatile.
-In addition, an active short-term or spot charter market may require us to enter into charters based on changing market prices, as opposed to contracts based on fixed rates, which could result in a decrease in our revenues and cash flows, including cash available for distribution to unitholders, if we enter into charters during periods when the market price for shipping LNG is depressed.
+Most shipping requirements for new LNG projects continue to be secured on a multi-year basis, although the level of spot voyages and short-term time charters of less than 12 months in duration has grown in recent years.
+As vessels currently operating under multi-year charters redeliver, the number of vessels available in the short-term or spot charter market is likely to continue to expand which may result in reduced opportunities to secure multi-year charters for our vessels.
+With our vessels trading in the short-term or spot market upon expiration or early termination of our current charters, our revenues and cash flows may become more volatile.
+In addition, an active short-term or spot charter market may require us to enter into charters on variable rates depending on market prices at the time, as opposed to fixed rates, and may result in extended periods of idle time between charters.
+We have entered into one multi-year charter with Gunvor for the GasLog Shanghai at rates which are indexed to estimated market rates for TFDE vessels trading in the spot market.
+While this charter ensures 100% utilization of the vessel during the duration of the contract, a fall in such estimated market rates would result in a decrease in our revenues and cash flows.
+These factors could result in a decrease in our revenues and cash flows, including cash available for distribution to unitholders.

-An oversupply of LNG carriers may lead to a reduction in the charter hire rates we are able to obtain when seeking charters in the future which could adversely affect our results of operations and cash flows.
+An oversupply of LNG carriers as a result of excessive new ordering may lead to a reduction in the charter hire rates we are able to obtain when seeking charters in the future which could adversely affect our results of operations and cash flows.

-While we currently believe that the global LNG carrier fleet may experience high levels of utilization over the next two to three years, the supply of LNG carriers has been increasing as a result of the delivery and ordering of new ships.
-The development of liquefaction projects in the United States and the anticipation of exports beginning in early 2016 drove significant ordering activity.
-Whilst we saw a decline in ordering of newbuilds during 2016 and 2017, ordering of newbuilds increased in 2018, driven by strengthening charter rates and increasing expectations for long-term LNG supply and demand.
-According to Poten, as of February 11, 2019, the global fleet of LNG carriers (>65,000 cbm) consisted of 493 vessels, with 105 LNG carriers on order, of which 66 have long term charters.
-This increase in ship orders, the large number of ordered newbuilds that are uncommitted and any future expansion of the global LNG carrier fleet in excess of the demand for LNG shipping may have a negative impact on charter hire rates, ship utilization and ship values.
+While we currently believe that the global LNG carrier fleet may experience high levels of utilization over the next one to two years, the supply of LNG carriers has been increasing as a result of the ordering and delivery of new ships.
+The development of liquefaction projects in the United States for the first time and the anticipation of exports beginning in early 2016 drove this significant ordering activity.
+Following a decline in ordering of newbuildings during 2016 and 2017, ordering increased in 2018 and 2019, driven by cyclically low shipyard prices for newbuild vessels, the then strengthening of charter rates and increasing expectations for long-term LNG supply and demand.
+According to Poten, as of February 14, 2020, the global trading fleet of conventional LNG carriers (>100,000 cbm) consisted of 511 vessels, with another 120 LNG carriers on order, of which 76 have long-term charters.
+The large number of ordered newbuildings that remain uncommitted and any future expansion of the global LNG carrier fleet in excess of the demand for LNG shipping may have a negative impact on charter hire rates, vessel utilization and vessel values.

-If charter hire rates are lower when we are seeking new time charters, our revenues and cash flows, including cash available for distribution to unitholders, may decline.
+If charter hire rates are lower when we are seeking new time charters, or if we are unable to secure employment for our vessels trading in the spot and short-term markets, as a result of increased competition from modern vessels, our revenues and cash flows, including cash available for distribution to unitholders, may further decline.